Tarunsaisrinivas/TalentSprint-JS/JAVA/28_oct/Readme.md

 ```
 - Encapsulation : Wrapping up of data and method() with its corresponding object known as encapsulation.

+- Data Abstraction : Providing necessary features and hiding unwanted features to the outside world
 - Access Specifier :
  1. Private:
  2. Public: